-- Housing Choice Voucher Guidebook, Chapter 10. - HUD Housing Inspection Manual for Section 8 Housing - HUD Inspection Form, form HUD-52580 (3/01) and Inspection Checklist, form HUD-52580-A (9/00) Provided the minimum housing quality standards have been met, HUD permits the family to determine whether
+- Housing Choice Voucher Guidebook, Chapter 10. - HUD Housing Inspection Manual for Section 8 Housing - HUD Inspection Form, form HUD-52580 (3/01) and Inspection Checklist, form HUD-52580-A (9/00)

 Provided the minimum housing quality standards have been met, HUD permits the family to determine whether the unit is acceptable with regard to the following characteristics.